denhumen/exchangeRateAPI/README.md

 ## Overview

-This project implements a gRPC service that allows users to:
+This project implements a gRPC service and client that allows users to:
 1. Get the current USD to UAH exchange rate.
 2. Subscribe an email to receive daily updates about the exchange rate.
 3. Unsubscribe an email from receiving updates.